-K C Zacharia and IrudayaRajan, Migration Monitoring Study, 2012 grants, in 2007 nearly 89 percent emigrated to GCC countries and around 5.7 percent moved to USA and Europe.
-The CDS survey further explores that around 18 percent of Kerala households send minimum one emigrant abroad and 26.5 percent had either an emigrant or return emigrant.
+K C Zacharia and IrudayaRajan, Migration Monitoring Study, 2012

+Migration and remittances are twin pillars which supported the sustenance of much acclaimed 'Kerala Model'.
+The CDS survey shows that out of the total emigrants, in 2007 nearly 89 percent emigrated to GCC countries and around 5.7 percent moved to USA and Europe^v.
+The CDS survey further explores that around 18 percent of Kerala households send minimum one emigrant abroad and 26.5 percent had either a emigrant or return emigrant.
 In 2008 INR 16,493 crores was received by Hindu households, Rs.
 7,800 crores was received by Christian households and Rs.
-19,000 crores was received by Muslim households.
+19,000 crores was received by Muslim households vi.
 The district wise data suggests that the Muslim dominated Malappuram district sends largest contingent of migrants, particularly to GCC region and also receives highest amount of remittances.